Designing a Simple Small Cabin Interior

 The Role of Natural Materials

-Cabins are often situated amidst nature, and bringing natural materials indoors enhances the connection to the environment.
-Wood is a quintessential choice for cabin interiors, used in flooring, walls, and furniture.
-Stone accents, such as a fireplace or a feature wall, can add texture and warmth.
-Incorporating textiles like wool or cotton complements the rustic aesthetic and adds comfort.
+Probably should have led with this section, honestly.
+Cabins are often situated amidst nature, and bringing natural materials indoors enhances connection to the environment.
+Wood is quintessential for cabin interiors, used in flooring, walls, and furniture.
+Stone accents like fireplaces or feature walls add texture and warmth.
+Incorporating textiles like wool or cotton complements the rustic aesthetic while adding comfort.
+That’s what makes natural materials endearing to us cabin enthusiasts — they age beautifully instead of just wearing out.

 - Wood for warmth and character.